miracelwhipp/pacifists-of-the-caribbean/README.md

 * There will be Grog
     * Evaluate action as if there is one more **crew** token assigned
 * further
+    * When played on artillery action
       * The range of the artillery card is increased by 3
+    * When played on boarding combat
+      * Detach!
+        * in the movement phase add one **sea** tile between this ship and the target of the boarding combat action
-    * no effect on non-artillery actions
+    * no effect on other actions
 * nearer
+    * When played on artillery action
       * The range of the artillery card is decreased by 3
+    * When played on boarding combat
+      * Defect (see below)
-    * no effect on non-artillery actions
+    * no effect on other actions
 * There is Grog
     * The crew assigned to this action is halved (rounding down)
 * Both sides
     * The effect of the movement card is applied to both sides of the ship
     * No effect on non-movement cards
 * Defect
-    * can only be played on boarding-actions
+    * when played on boarding-actions
         * instead of producing a casualty, every _success_ of the boarding action will make one **crew** token move from this ship to the ship attacked
+    * when played on artillery actions
+      * nearer (see above)
+  * no effect on other actions
 * "Belay that order"
     * When this card is revealed, immediately replace the affected **captains card** with the next on the **captains deck**.
 * "Arm the Mariners"
     * Remove the affected **captains card**
     * Instead, a boarding combat action is executed
-    * This boarding combat is executed as if one more **crew** token was assigned
+    * This boarding combat is executed as if one extra **crew** token was assigned
+* Change Ammunition/Sabotage
+  * When resolving this Artillery Action the Player chooses the type of ammunition to use
+  * When played on a Boarding Combat action, the resolved damage targets the sails or hull instead (players choice)